jbostoen/iTop-custom-extensions/readme.md

 # History

-I (Jeffrey Bostoen / jbostoen) started using iTop in 2015.
+I started using iTop in 2015.
 Since then, I've been using and customizing this application more every day.
-I also stimulated others to use it and also made small contributions to iTop, both in code and translations.
+I also stimulated others to use it and also made small contributions to iTop: bug fixes, enhancements, translations, feedback, ...

-In the meanwhile, my colleague [jdefoort](https://github.com/jdefoort) also became an iTop enthousiast and we often collaborate on new extensions.
+In the meanwhile, my colleague back then [jdefoort](https://github.com/jdefoort) also became an iTop enthousiast and
+we often collaborate on new extensions.

 In 2019, I got the honour of speaking at an iTop Community Event in Cologne.

 # Special thanks
 Special thanks to [Molkobain](https://github.com/Molkobain) for translations and support